Engineering · wire-level

 Once the customer token is captured, future renewals are server-driven.
 The scheduler is wrapped in ShedLock so only one node fires the job in a multi-node deployment.

-After 30 days of GRACE_PERIOD, a separate sweeper job moves the subscription to EXPIRED and the agency's properties cascade to INACTIVE.
+Lifecycle Service drives the loop; Recurring Charger wraps PayHereRecurringService + PayHereOAuthService; Side-effects = PaymentRepository + SubscriptionRepository + FinancialAuditService + NotificationService.
+After 30 days in GRACE_PERIOD a sweeper job moves the subscription to EXPIRED and the agency's properties cascade to INACTIVE.

 Sequence E · Agency sign-up + Keycloak provisioning